AstroMLab 3: Achieving GPT-4o Level Performance in Astronomy with a Specialized 8B-Parameter Large Language Model: Evaluation

 The diagonal dashed lines represent a universal cost-efficiency trade-off observed across major model series (e.g. Llama, GPT, GLM) that simultaneously released models at multiple sizes.
 We consistently observe a 3.5-point improvement in performance for every 10-fold increase in cost across model families.
 Each dashed line represents this equivalent trade-off, offset by 3.5 percentage points (equivalent to a 10-fold gain in cost-effectiveness).
 Despite similar performance on general benchmarks, cutting-edge models can differ by up to 1000-fold in cost-effectiveness on astronomical tasks, highlighting the importance of specialized astronomical benchmarks for evaluating performance on niche technical domains.

-To establish a human performance baseline, two domain experts from our team independently completed a random subset of benchmark questions under controlled conditions.
-Each expert was allowed approximately 30 seconds per question and prohibited from consulting external references, including web searches or language model assistance.
-Both experts achieved remarkably consistent scores of approximately 68\%, which we designate as the ``human domain expert baseline.''
-The fact that most evaluated LLMs significantly surpassed this baseline demonstrates both the benchmark's comprehensive scope and difficulty, while highlighting the remarkable capabilities of current LLMs in capturing and applying complex astronomical knowledge.
+To establish a human performance baseline, two domain experts from our team independently completed a random subset of benchmark questions under controlled conditions. \refresp{The experts answered on the order of one hundred questions each, taking around 30 seconds per question.
+No external references, web searches, or language model assistance were used.
+Both experts achieved remarkably consistent scores of approximately 68\%, which we designate as the ``Indicative Human Domain Expert'' score.} The fact that most evaluated LLMs significantly surpassed this baseline demonstrates both the benchmark's comprehensive scope and difficulty, while highlighting the remarkable capabilities of current LLMs in capturing and applying complex astronomical knowledge.

-As previously noted in \citep[AstroMLab 2]{panAstroMLab2AstroLLaMA270B2024}, existing specialized astronomical LLMs (shown as open stars in Figure~\ref{fig:benchmark_results}) fail to outperform baseline models of comparable parameter size.
+As previously noted in \citep[AstroMLab 2]{pan_astromlab_2024}, existing specialized astronomical LLMs (shown as open stars in Figure~\ref{fig:benchmark_results}) fail to outperform baseline models of comparable parameter size.
 In many cases, suboptimal specialization techniques actually led to performance degradation.
 In contrast, \model, despite its modest size of 8 billion parameters, achieved an accuracy of \score on this benchmark—comparable to OpenAI's latest flagship models (GPT-4o: 80.4\%) and the best 90B-parameter open-weight Meta-Llama models (80.6\%).
 This performance is particularly notable because \model achieves these results at approximately one-thousandth the inference cost of proprietary models and one-hundredth the cost of open-weight models.
 Furthermore, it demonstrates an 8-point improvement over its baseline model, Meta-Llama-3.1-8B (72.9\%).
 To our knowledge, this represents the first demonstration of a specialized astronomical LLM achieving objectively verified improvements through model fine-tuning.